rackerlabs/support-how-to/content/how-to/cloud-servers/configuring-ip-security-in-iis/index.md

      - Not Found (Response code 404)

-All rules are processed in the order they are listed in IIS, from top to bottom.
-It is best practice to list the *deny* rules first.
+IIS rules process in order from top to bottom.
+It is best practice to list the **deny** rules first.
 You can change the order at any time by clicking on **View Ordered List…** in the right-hand panel.
 Simply click on a rule and select **Move Up** or **Move Down**.

+### Add restrictions to all site

-**Note**: These rules can be applied to all sites or to specific sites.
-To add re-strictions  to all sites, select your server in the left-hand panel in IIS and dou-ble-click **IP and Domain Restrictions**.
-Rules that are specified here will apply to all sites within IIS.
-For site-specific rules, expand the **Sites** section in the left-hand panel and click on the desired site.
-Select **IP and Domain Re-strictions** to add new rules.
+Rules can be applied to all sites or to specific sites.
+Add restrictions to all sites by using the following steps:

+1. Select your server in the left-hand panel in IIS and double-click **IP and Domain Restrictions**.

+2. Select rules that you want to apply to all sites within IIS.

+3. For site-specific rules, expand the **Sites** section in the left-hand panel and click on the desired site.

+4. Select **IP and Domain Re-strictions** to add new rules.
 You will see all applicable rules here, site-specific and IIS-wide.